-Unfortunately, on closer inspection, EAT Lancet seems to be largely a continuation of the Dietary Guidelines for Americans that will perpetuate unsustainable growth in the processed products of large scale agriculture.
+Unfortunately, on closer inspection, EAT Lancet seems to be largely a continuation of the Dietary Guidelines for Americans that will perpetuate unsustainable growth in the processed products of large-scale agriculture.

-Rather than being whole foods plant-based, EAT Lancet primarily promotes agricultural grains and processed oils that will most likely leave you hungry and joining the growing ranks of our obese, malnourished and diabetic population.
+Rather than being whole foods plant-based, EAT Lancet primarily promotes agricultural grains and processed oils that will most likely leave you hungry and join the growing ranks of our obese, malnourished and diabetic population.

 While these new guidelines may help the planet by making you and your children incapable of procreating, they are unlikely to make you healthier, happier or skinnier in the process.

 With about half the calories coming from carbohydrates in the form of wheat, rice, corn, and soy, along with a generous helping of refined oils (chemically extracted from corn and soy), the EAT Lancet diet (whether intentionally or by accident) has stumbled upon the perfect formula that will drive you to consume more of the food-like products that the EAT Foundation group of companies (who are generously bankrolling the extravaganza) will benefit from you consuming more of!

 There are plenty of opportunities to improve our food system and produce more nutrient-dense, high-satiety food in a regenerative manner that will reduce our impact on the planet.
 However, after a closer review of the ‘nutritional guidance’ proposed by EAT Lancet, it’s hard to embrace these recycled dietary guidelines for the world as the solution we need to lead us out of our current nutritional or environmental wilderness.